top of page

 attempts at writing should be met with the same enthusiasm

-as their earliest talk.
+as their earliest speech.

 Music